-Student list for each class Supervision duties Daily schedule Fire and tornado drill procedures Location of materials, manuals, etc. Possible activities if time permits Bus information Seating chart
+Student list for each class Supervision duties

+Bus information Seating chart

-\List of any children that have severe physical or emotional problems
+List of any children that have severe physical or emotional problems

 At the beginning of the year, please discuss with your students, your expectations for days when a substitute teacher is there.
 Please review with the students that their behavior and attitude should be the same with a substitute as it is with the regular teachers.